Twprcntmlk/Twprcntmlk.github.io/_projects/Project3.md

 ---
 title: 'AirBnb App'
-subtitle: 'A clone of the online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in that locale!'
+subtitle: 'This project was made with React/Redux, Express, AWS, Google Map API'
 date: 2018-06-30 00:00:00
-description: This project was made with React/Redux, Express, AWS, Google Map API
+description: A clone of the online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in that locale!
 featured_image: '/images/Air-Bnb-Personal-Page.png'
 ---